sindresorhus/p-retry/readme.md

 If the `onFailedAttempt` function throws, all retries will be aborted and the original promise will reject with the thrown error.

-The callback is invoked regardless of the outcome of `shouldSkip`.
+The callback is invoked regardless of the outcome of other callbacks (e.g `shouldRetry`, `shouldConsumeRetry`).

 ##### shouldRetry(context)